 In the brief time I have been blogging, I have received few negative comments out of hundreds that have been posted.
 So far, the negative comments are statements that don’t have anything to do with the content at all.
 Luckily, WordPress has an internal e-mail/comment system so that every comment can be read and responded to (or discarded).

 I recommend the WordPress platform highly.
-WordPress makes me look more sophisticated than I am in reality!
+WordPress makes me look my best, perhaps even more sophisticated than I am in reality!
 The wide variety of attractive templates, strong “searchability” of WordPress, its logical system for developing and updating posts, and the fact that it “loads-up” well on a variety of browsers make it an ideal blogging partner.
 But, as with any new system, it takes time to learn how to use WordPress.
-And I admit, I am still learning its many capabilities.
+And I admit, I am still learning.

 Does it take much work (and time) to maintain my blog, now that I have set it up?
 Today, it does not take long at all to update and expand upon existing articles, which is the primary way in which I work.
 Writing an entirely new article does involve time, but for the writing aspect rather than the installation process on WordPress.

 Is my blog secure?
 WordPress has become quite sophisticated in terms of protecting the blogs on its platform from hacking.
-I routinely export all content from my blog to a secure file on my computer, where it is then backed-up and saved “in the cloud.”
-In addition, every article and post on WordPress is dated and timed upon publication.
-Hence, should verifying authorship be needed, this provides powerful evidence.
+But just in case, I routinely export all content from my WordPress sites to my computer’s hard drive, where that data is then backed-up and saved “in the cloud.”
+In addition, every article and post on WordPress is dated and timed upon publication, making it easy to recall when I posted about what topic(s).

 In closing, I would also like to mention that while I use WordPress for my professional musings, I also use Tumblr for more personal (less wordy and more visual) blogging.
 I recommend it highly if you are looking for a bit more “artful” blogging platform.

-The following are resources about blogging that I have found helpful.
-I will continue expanding on this list as I discover new ones!
+The following are a few resources I have found helpful.
+I will continue expanding upon this list as I discover new ones.

 - I enjoyed speaking during WordPress Day at the 2015 Nonprofit Technology Conference in Austin.
 A link to my slide deck is now on SlideShare.